 The unusual architecture of the building and its surrounding pool makes it appear that the complex is floating on water.

-The ceiling inside is wide and vast, making the Tri-Bowl a perfect location for exhibitions.
+The wide and vast ceiling inside makes the Tri-Bowl a perfect exhibition location.

-Also, inside the complex are thousands of LED lights which create patterns on the ceilings and walls.
+Also, thousands of LED lights inside the complex create patterns on the ceilings and walls.

 Underneath the building is a walkway over the water, offering unusual views.